June Jaronitzky

 June Jaronitzky (born June 9, 1938) was a Republican politician and legislator from Wisconsin.

 Born in Alberta, Canada, June graduated from Alberta College and MacTavish College.
 She served in the Wisconsin State Assembly for two terms.
 She was a member of the Bayfield County Republican Party, and the Iron River Speedway Association.
-June has worn many hats including teaching, cheese making, and cost accounting.
+June has worked many jobs including teaching, cheese making, and cost accounting.
 She has six children and is now retired in the Houston, Texas area.